Myers-web/MyersSportsMedicine/content/the-knee/articular-cartilage-tear-information.md

 (surfaces of a bone that come in contact with other bones).
 It allows for the smooth interaction between two bones in a joint.

-{{% image-center "Articular Cartilage Tear" "images/the-knee/knee-articular-cartilage.gif" %}}
+{{% image-center-fix "Articular Cartilage Tear" "images/the-knee/knee-articular-cartilage.gif" %}}

 <br>